Achievable logoAchievable logo

 The fund sponsor, sometimes called the fund underwriter, is responsible for establishing the fund, registering it, and creating a marketing strategy.

-Establishing the fund requires gathering initial capital (money) and setting the investment company’s structure.
-Regulations require at least $100,000 of net capital to assemble an open-end investment company.
-Once the money is in place, the sponsor files appropriate documents to create the fund (similar to creating a new business).
+Establishing the fund includes gathering initial capital (money) and setting up the investment company’s structure.
+Regulations require at least $100,000 of net capital to form an open-end investment company.
+Once the money is in place, the sponsor files the documents needed to create the fund (similar to forming a new business).

-Once the fund is officially created, it must be registered with the Securities and Exchange Commission (SEC) before being offered to the public.
-We’ll discuss more about this process in a future chapter.
-For now, assume registration involves filing paperwork with the SEC and making numerous disclosures to potential investors.
-Those disclosures are provided to investors in the prospectus, a document we’ll cover in detail later in this unit.
+After the fund is created, it must be registered with the Securities and Exchange Commission (SEC) before it can be offered to the public.
+We’ll cover this process in more detail in a future chapter.
+For now, treat registration as filing paperwork with the SEC and making required disclosures to investors.
+Those disclosures appear in the prospectus, which we’ll cover later in this unit.

 Board of Directors (BOD)